That'll Be the Day (film): Plot

 Jim contacts Terry, who is now at university, but discovers that Terry and the girls there look down on his lifestyle and musical tastes.
 After two years gone, Jim decides to return home, finding his resentful mother struggling to run the grocery shop and care for her father, who is now an invalid.
-Jim helps his mother with the shop and starts dating Terry's sister Jeanette over the objections of her mother and Terry.
-Unlike all his previous dates, Jim does not have sex with Jeanette, even though she is willing to do so out of love for him.
-Jim and Jeanette marry, with Terry and her mother wrongly assuming she must be pregnant.
+Jim helps his mother with the shop, and starts dating Terry's sister Jeanette—over the objections of her mother and Terry.
+Unlike with all his previous dates, Jim does not have sex with Jeanette, even though she is willing to do so out of love for him.
+Jim and Jeanette marry; Terry and her mother wrongly assume that she must be pregnant.
 Jim, angry at Terry and ambivalent about losing his freedom, has sex with Terry's girlfriend Jean the night before his wedding.

 Jim and Jeanette live with his mother and grandfather.
-Jim pretends to be going to night school, but is secretly spending his nights at rock n' roll shows.
+Jim pretends to be going to night school, but is secretly spending his nights at rock'n'roll shows.
 Jeanette gets pregnant and they have a son.
 Jean and Terry plan to get engaged, and Jean makes suggestive remarks to Jim in front of Jeanette.

-After talking with friends in a band, Jim leaves home, repeating his father's pattern.
+After talking with friends in a band, Jim leaves home—repeating his father's pattern.
 Jeanette cries, but his mum is unsurprised.
 The film ends as Jim buys a secondhand guitar.